Understanding Personality Types: Unlocking Team Potential

 - Flexible environment: Create a flexible work environment that allows for movement and social interaction.
 Entertainers thrive in settings that accommodate their need for variety and interaction.

 - Structured breaks: Implementing structured breaks during the workday helps ESFPs maintain focus and energy levels.
-Short breaks for socializing or creative activities contribute to overall productivity.
+Short breaks contribute to overall productivity.

 - Goal setting: Establish clear, achievable goals to guide their efforts.
 ESFPs can enhance productivity by breaking down larger tasks into smaller, more manageable steps.